 - If you have a meat grinder, I think the texture of fresh ground meat is unbeatable.
 If you don’t have a grinder that’s okay, just make sure not to over-handle the meat, especially when mixing.
 I like to use my hands (wear a glove if you’re squeamish) to just bring all the ingredients together.

 - If you don’t have a scoop for forming the meatballs (you should really invest in one.
 They’re very affordable.) you can just use a couple of spoons to form the meat into balls.
+I use a small scoop to get uniform meatballs.
 You can also use your hands, just dampen them a bit to keep the meat from sticking to you!
 Yuck!

 Some of my other Italian meals you’ll love